williamcpierce/Overview/README.md

 3. Toggle Edit Mode (via the window context menu) to reposition or resize Overview windows
 4. Click on an Overview window (with Edit Mode disabled) to switch to the previewed application
 5. Create new Overview windows with ⌘N while in Edit Mode, or via the File menu
-6. Adjust settings for opacity, frame rate, and default window size in the Settings menu
+6. Adjust Overview window frame rate and style in the Settings menu
 7. If you want Overview windows to show in all spaces, follow instructions [here](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac#:~:text=On%20your%20Mac%2C%20Control%2Dclick,app%20opens%20in%20every%20space.)

 ### Settings